On SL(3,$\mathbb C$)-representations of the Whitehead link group

 Our goal here is to provide a common frame for all these examples.
+The crucial remark is the following: the group $\pi$ has $\pi ' = \Z_3 * \Z_3$ as a quotient.
+Moreover, it has been observed that all the representations alluded to above have two features in common: \begin{enumerate} \item their sources are quotients of $\pi$ (hence these representations can be seen as representations of $\pi$) \item these representations factor through $\pi'$. \end{enumerate}

+The second item can be rephrased by saying that the images of all these representations are subgroups of PU$(2,1)$ generated by a pair of regular order three elements (see the introduction of \cite{ParkWi2} for a list of groups generated by two regular order three elements that are known to be discrete and provide examples of spherical CR structures on various link complements).

-We will show that all these representations belong to a common algebraic component of the character variety of $\pi$ in SL(3,$\C$).
-This component is formed by representations $\rho : \pi \longrightarrow \SL(3,\C)$ that factor through the group $\pi'=\Z_3 * \Z_3$.
-The latter group is a quotient of $\pi$, and more precisely is the fundamental group of a compact exceptional Dehn filling of the Whitehead link complement, as we will see later on.
+We are going to prove that a component of the SL(3,$\C$)-character variety of $\pi$ is formed by representations that factor through $\pi'$.
+Moreover this component contains all the representations mentionned above.
+Let us describe this component more precisely.
 Define $X_0$ as the subset of the character variety of $\pi'$ corresponding to representations generated by two regular order three elements of $\SL(3,\C)$ (recall that an order three element in $\SL(3,\C)$ is regular if and only if its trace is $0$).